 You must pre-book your tickets in advance, make sure you arrive 20 minutes before your tour time, and allow at least 3 hours for the tour itself.
 It’s easy to get to Harry Potter Studio Tour by car, and a regular shuttle bus runs from Watford Junction train station to the Studios.

-The Park Inn Watford is ideally situated less than 3 miles from the Making of Harry Potter Tour Studio Tour, and just 5 minutes’ walk from the Watford Junction bus connection.
+Park Inn by Radisson London Heathrow is ideally situated less than 40 minutes from the Making of Harry Potter Tour Studio Tour by car.

-It only takes 20 minutes to reach London by train from the Park Inn London Watford, where you can enjoy more magical Harry Potter moments like a visit to Platform 9 3/4 at Kings Cross, or a Harry Potter Walking Tour to see more film locations.
+It takes around 40 minutes to reach London by train from the Park Inn by Radisson London Heathrow, where you can enjoy more magical Harry Potter moments like a visit to Platform 9 3/4 at Kings Cross, or a Harry Potter Walking Tour to see more film locations.

 If you attended Hogwarts, what House do you think you would you be sorted into?